U.S. does not believe Cuba is behind sonic attacks on American diplomats

-The White House does not believe the Cuban government is behind the mysterious sonic attacks against U.S. personnel in Havana, according to multiple sources familiar with the investigation.
+The White House does not believe the Cuban government is behind the mysterious sonic attacks against U.S. personnel but plans to pull American staff out of Havana as the number of cases climbs, according to multiple U.S. sources familiar with the investigation.

 “No one believes that the Cubans are responsible,” said one source, echoing comments from others who are closely involved in the situation.
 “All of the evidence points that they’re not.”